Hinnn/Booking-test/README.md

 ## Overview.

-Based on the web app development assignment, I added these tests to the code to make sure that there is no mistake.
+Based on the web app development assignment, I added these test code to make sure that there is no mistake.
 It contains three test files: bookings-test, rooms-test and customers-test.
 I have connected it with mLab and also I use before and after functions to make sure the datas sotred in the database keep the data unchanged no matter what we do in each describe function.

 ## API endpoints.